Jecapitch/42_projects/README.md

 # 42_projects
-These are my projects from Campus 19 (42 network Belgium).
+Here are my projects from Campus 19 (42 network Belgium).
 I attended the piscine in September 2024 and started the cursus in October.
 You can e-mail me at jpiscice@student.s19.be.

 **Currently included**